jestjs/jest/docs/CLI.md

 ### `--lastCommit`

-When used together with `--onlyChanged`, it will run all tests affected by file changes in the last commit made.
+Run all tests affected by file changes in the last commit made.
+Behaves similarly to `--onlyChanged`.

 ### `--listTests`